 Cannabis is big business for states that legalize and Washington is no exception.
 The state rakes in millions and millions of dollars each year thanks to retail cannabis sales.
-Let’s take a look at the WA state MJ tax rate, revenue, and distribution.
+Let’s take a look at the WA state cannabis tax rate, revenue, and distribution.

-WA State MJ Tax Basics
+WA State Cannabis Tax Basics

 - The consumer pays this tax at the time of purchase.